Skip to content

 • subscription_group_id: The id of the subscription group.

-• subscription_state: Available values are unsubscribed (not in subscription group) or subscribed (in subscription group).
+• subscription_state: Available values are unsubscribed (not in subscription group) or subscribed (in the subscription group).

 external_id first_name subscription_group_id subscription_state